eliotwrobson/pl-python-autograder-v2/quick_start.md

 To look at the code for each fixture, see the [file defining these fixtures](https://github.com/eliotwrobson/pl-python-autograder-v2/blob/main/src/pytest_pl_grader/fixture.py).

+### Testing flow

+Tests in this package are designed to flow in a linear way, where partial credit can be given after certain asserts pass.
+Once an assert fails, the amount of partial credit awarded will be the last value given before the failure, and the failure message in the assert will be given as feedback.
+To set partial credit, simply call `feedback.set_score(<points>)`, where `<points>` is in the range [0, 1].
+To set custom feedback, set `feedback.add_message(<message>)`.

 ## More examples

 To see more examples of what is possible in these test files, look at the test cases in